piraeusdatastore/piraeus-operator/docs/reference/linstorsatelliteconfiguration.md

 * A LVM Pool named `vg2-from-raw-devices`.
 It will use the VG `vg2`, which will be created on demand from the raw devices `/dev/sdb` and `/dev/sdc` if it does not exist already.
 In addition, it sets the `StorDriver/LvcreateOptions` property to `-i 2`, which causes every created LV to be striped across 2 PVs.
+* A LVM Thin Pool named `thin-raid`.
+It will use the thinpool `linstor_thin-raid/thin-raid`, which will be created on `/dev/nvme0n2` and `/dev/nvme0n3`.
+The backing VG will have a physical extent size of 512KiB and the Thinpool LV striped across both devices.
 * A File System Pool named `fs1`.
 It will use the `/var/lib/linstor-pools/fs1` directory on the host, creating the directory if necessary.
 * A File System Pool named `fs2`, using sparse files.
 It will use the custom `/mnt/data` directory on the host.